The measurement tool of choice for marketing professionals

-The initial key to making sense of the data requires a correct configuration of GA, cleansing of any data anomalies and answering well-posed questions of the data to provide the necessary insight and avoid any spurious correlations.
-The two core ways that GA provides to solve this is with the use of Filters and Segmentation.
+The initial key to making sense of the data requires correct configuration of Google Analytics, cleansing of any data anomalies and answering well-posed questions of the data to provide the necessary insight and avoid any spurious correlations.
+The two core ways that Google Analytics provides to solve this is with the use of Filters and Segmentation.

 Common uses are to:

-Data that arrives in GA is aggregated providing a birds-eye view of the web traffic that reaches your site.
+Data that arrives in Google Analytics is aggregated, providing a birds-eye view of the web traffic that reaches your site.
 It can only provide limited conclusions due to its general nature across all measures such as times of visit of all users.
 If you want to find out…

 - the peak times of visits